In a Nutshell:

 If our glowing introduction doesn’t convince you, keep reading, and in the sections that follow, we’ll go over everything this rugged little chair can do, and point out its limitations (it has a few), so you’ll have everything you need at your fingertips to make an informed purchase decision.

-An Overview of the Medline K4 Basic Wheelchair
+Key Features of the Medline K4 Basic Wheelchair

 The first thing you’ll notice about the K4 Basic is that it lives up to its name.
-It is literally a generic-looking wheelchair, basic black with chrome highlights, and so unassuming that you may be inclined just to write it off.
+It is a generic-looking wheelchair, basic black with chrome highlights, and so unassuming that you may be inclined to write it off.
 That would be a loss because although this little chair looks fairly generic, it’s got a lot going for it.

 An image showing back of the Medline K4 Basic Lightweight Wheelchair

-Medline isn’t the biggest vendor in the mobility market, but they are one of the major players and a highly respected company with world-class post-sales support.
-As to the basics, here are the chair’s relevant stats:
+Medline isn’t the biggest vendor in the mobility market, but it is one of the major players and a highly respected company with world-class post-sales support.
+Medline wheelchairs are exceptional.

 • Seat Width (customizable at point of sale): Available in 16”, 18” or 20”